-To prove the claim we consider the JSJ decomposition and tree for $S^3 \sm \nu(\partial S)$.
+To prove the claim, we consider the JSJ decomposition and tree for $S^3 \sm \nu(\partial S)$.
 There is a unique univalent vertex in the JSJ tree for $S^3 \sm \nu(\partial S)$ that corresponds to a copy of the exterior~$E$ of the Borromean rings.
 This vertex must be sent to the analogous vertex in the JSJ tree for $S^3 \sm \nu(\partial S')$ by Theorem~\ref{thm:key-JSJ-fact}.
 The two boundary components of $S^3 \sm \nu(\partial S')$ that lie in this copy of $E$ are $S'_1$ and $S'_2$.
-The claim that $F(S_1)$ is $S'_1$ or $S'_2$ then follows.
-By relabelling we can and shall assume, without loss of generality, that the diffeomorphism $F$ in fact sends $S_1$ to $S'_1$.
+It follows that $F(S_1)$ is $S'_1$ or $S'_2$.
+After potentially relabelling, we can and shall assume, without loss of generality, that the diffeomorphism $F$ in fact sends $S_1$ to $S'_1$.